Our Programs

 Launched specialized cohort in February-June 2022 supporting 10 entrepreneurs with disabilities, focusing on accessibility-first business education.

-First African cohort launched in February-June 2022 with BHESP, supporting 10 women in sex work with safe economic alternatives and entrepreneurial coaching.
+First African cohort launched in December 2022-May 2023 with BHESP, supporting 10 women in sex work with safe economic alternatives and entrepreneurial coaching.

 Third cohort with Garra BR in October-December 2022, expanding to 12 participants.